bl-sdk/bl-sdk.github.io/oak-mod-db/faq/index.md

 ```

 Once you get in game, open console by pressing tilde twice, and double check there's no proton
 errors detected.
+You may have to switch proton builds a few times, the exact builds that work seems
+to vary between people for reasons we haven't worked out.
+Generally though, recent builds of
+[Proton GE](https://github.com/GloriousEggroll/proton-ge-custom) seem to have better results - and
+you may find it easier to install them via [ProtonUp-Qt](https://github.com/DavidoTek/ProtonUp-Qt).

-Once that's set up you can continue following all other instructions.
+Once you manage to load in without any proton errors, you're all set up, you can continue following
+all other instructions.

 **Mac**